Avaiga/taipy-doc/docs/tutorials/complete_applications/understanding_gui/step_05/ReadMe.md

 ## A use case for NLP - Part 1

 The code for NLP is provided here; it doesn't concern Taipy but it will be used in Part 2 when we wrap a GUI around this NLP engine.
+Before executing this step, you should have `pip install torch` and `pip install transformers`.
+The model will be downloaded and used in this code snippet.
+Torch is for now only available for Python version between 3.8 and 3.10.
+If you cannot install these packages, just return a dictionnary of random numbers for the `analyze_text(text)`.

 ```python